jkobject/MM_DREAM/NOTEBOOK.md

 - it has been shown that count expression data such as what is outputed by RSEM is actually better suited for statistical analysis than TPMs
 - using the term "gender" to talk about a patient's sex is derogative.
 - we are loosing 40% of our data due to missing class labels.

+## ideas for next steps:

+An ideas would be to train on many other cancer types to identify global mechanisms or patterns of reccurence which could be both at DNA and RNA level.

+Also, instead of using just the couple of genes of interest, we could look at their partners in different pathways.

+Another idea is on using bette algorithms for time to event predictions, taking in account lost time to events.
+These would be able to leverage the full information available and judge the differences between patient leaving study close to EVENT_FREE date and those leaving it way before.
+For example, using these values as probability of reaching EVENT_FREE time. and the algorithm's predictions need to match this probability (this could be done with some kind o graphical model)

+Another idea would be to do some unsupervised analysis first. using sets of large datasets.
+Correcting for their batch effects using tools like celligner and then doing some clustering.
+We would then want to look at clusters of / nearest neighboors to the tumors that are causing relapses.
+Can we find differentially expressed genes? are they important in predicting relapse?

+Biologically, relapse is also defined by the micro environment's state, like immune exhaustion.
+Gathering data and litterature around that would be important.

+Moreover we would want to investigate the missclassified samples and look at their expression and mutations compared to correctly classified samples.
+For going further and answering many of these questions, a CCLE like pipeline, to process the data, would be needed.

+mechanisms:

+Experiments:

+Targetting: